Local connectedness of boundaries for relatively hyperbolic groups: Relatively hyperbolic groups and their splittings

 \begin{remark}[On finite generation] The definitions of relative hyperbolicity for a group pair $(\Gamma,\mathbb{P})$ above make no restriction on the cardinality of the discrete group $\Gamma$.
-However all likely examples of interest in geometric group theory involve countable groups $\Gamma$, and it is frequently useful to further restrict attention to the case when $\Gamma$ is finitely generated.
+It is not clear whether there are interesting examples of uncountable relatively hyperbolic groups.
+In practice, one often restricts attention to the case when $\Gamma$ is finitely generated.
 We note that if $(\Gamma,\mathbb{P})$ is relatively hyperbolic then $\Gamma$ is countable if and only if the Bowditch boundary $M= \boundary(\Gamma,\mathbb{P})$ is metrizable \cite{Gerasimov09}.

-In the finitely generated setting, $M$ arises as the (metrizable) Gromov boundary of a locally finite $\delta$--hyperbolic graph, known as the cusped space, whose geometry is central to many applications in the literature (see \cite{GrovesManning08}).
+In fact, when $\Gamma$ is countable, $M$ is the (metrizable) Gromov boundary of a locally finite $\delta$--hyperbolic graph, known as the cusped space, whose geometry is central to many applications in the literature (see \cite{GrovesManning08,Hruska10}).
 Cusped spaces do not play a significant role in this article, except for a brief appearance in the proof of Proposition~\ref{prop:PeanoNoCutPoint}. \end{remark}